Mike Quigley: Other political activities

 Quigley considered running for mayor of Chicago in 2019, after Rahm Emanuel indicated he would not seek reelection, but ultimately did not.
 In early 2022, it was reported that Quigley was considering a run for mayor in 2023.
 In April 2022, he announced he would not enter the race, and subsequently endorsed U.S. Representative Chuy Garcia's campaign.

+On July 5, 2024, Quigley called for Joe Biden to withdraw from the 2024 United States presidential election.